 6 ways to embrace creativity in business

-Creativity is part and parcel of what we do at Berkeley Communication, but it’s valued in all parts business.
+Creativity is part and parcel of what we do at Berkeley Communications, but it’s valued in all parts business.
 Why then, do businesses do such a good job of shutting the creative process down?

 Creativity is not something you can switch on and off at will, but employees are often expected to deliver it on demand.
 It simply doesn’t work like that.